-Council spent \$10.3 million on asset renewals in 2019-20 compared to \$9.5 million in 2018-19.
+Council spent \$12.6 million on asset renewals in 2020-21 compared to \$10.3 million in 2019-20.
 Asset renewals are defined as the replacement of existing assets as opposed to the acquisition of new assets.

 A short-term benchmark of Council's strategic asset management is to assess the rate at which Council's assets are being renewed against the rate at which they are depreciating.
-In 2019-20, asset renewals of \$10.3 million represented 79 percent of Council's \$13.0 million depreciation expense.
-This result was slightly higher than the 2018-19 result of 78 percent.
+In 2020-21, asset renewals of \$12.6 million represented 105% of Council's \$12.0 million depreciation expense.
+This result was 26% higher than the 2019-20 result 79%.

-Asset renewals in 2019-20 were carried out in accordance with Council's capital works program and primarily related to road and plant and equipment assets.
+Asset renewals in 2020-21 were carried out in accordance with Council's capital works program and were primarily related to road and building assets.